-The MCO shall ensure that transportation providers comply with the following provider responsibilities.
+The MCO shall ensure that transportation providers comply with the following provider responsibilities for all NEMT services within this section.

 Travel and Wait Times

 Transportation providers must perform services in a timely and professional manner.
 The MCO shall ensure that providers meet the following standards: